What's the real impact of Trump's action against TikTok?

 HOW WILL NEW TIKTOK USERS BE AFFECTED?

 Beginning Sunday, the app will no longer be available for download from app stores in the United States, greatly reducing the number of new U.S. users.
 Some may find workarounds, such as traveling to a foreign country to download the app or using a virtual private network, a U.S. official said.
+Users of Apple’s iPhone, for example, could reset the country settings on their phone to another country such as Canada to download TikTok, though they would need to leave their phone set to the Canadian App Store to keep the TikTok app current.
 Users could also still sign up and watch videos via TikTok’s website, but they will not be able to post videos without the mobile application.

 WHAT ARE THE POLITICAL IMPLICATIONS OF THE TIKTOK BAN?